Drug and Alcohol Addiction is a Family Disease

-Each member of our professional staff at The Watershed provides support to promote a healthy family dynamic, and cultivate trusting relationships.
-The Watershed Family Program is uniquely designed to provide family members of addicts with tools that will empower them to create life free from the influences of addiction.
+Each member of our professional staff provides support to promote a healthy family dynamic, and cultivate trusting relationships.
+The Family Program is uniquely designed to provide family members of addicts with tools that will empower them to create life free from the influences of addiction.
 These skills include a broadened self-awareness, understanding of family dynamics, and increase communication abilities.

 The Family Program is committed to:

-The Alumni Program endeavors to provide critical support to members of The Watershed family.
+The Alumni Program endeavors to provide critical support to alumni members.
 We enjoy keeping in contact via phone calls, emails and social media.
-The Watershed Alumni Program is designed to keep the patients, along with their families, involved and connected with us after treatment is complete.
+The Alumni Program is designed to keep the patients, along with their families, involved and connected with us after treatment is complete.

 Family members play a critical role in the lives of recovering addicts by helping them stay connected to people that have a positive influence in their life.
 Not only will it maximize the potential for long-term sobriety, but it will also enrich their lives with the opportunity to help others that are battling addiction just as they did.

 Thank you for entrusting us with the care of your loved one.
-We know you have questions and concerns, and here at the Watershed, we are happy to provide support and discuss any issues.
+We know you have questions and concerns, we are happy to provide support and discuss any issues.
 Also we want to educate you about this illness which will allow you to acquire important skills to navigate the life-long journey of managing the disease of addiction.
-We encourage you to check out our family resource sites on our pages for Family Outreach and Lives in Recovery.
+We encourage you to check out our family resource sites on our pages for Family Outreach

-“Addicts and alcoholics don’t just use to self-medicate; if it’s a good day, they’ll want to use and if it’s a bad day, they’ll want to use,” says Jackie.
+“Addicts and alcoholics don’t just use to self-medicate; if it’s a good day, they’ll want to use and if it’s a bad day, they’ll want to use,”.
 “Addicts tend to associate drug or alcohol use with things like celebrating a pay raise, anniversaries, holidays – even the fact they’ve achieved what they believe is significant clean time.”